emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Optionally, if you want to customize your sharing buttons, get access to targeted analytics of your complete social life-cycle and advertising campaign data metrics,
 <a href="http://www.e-mailit.com/widget/login">Sign In / Create Account</a>

-If you have a question or want to see what other awesome features are building, you can <a href="http://twitter.com/emailit">Follow us on Twitter</a> and <a href="http://facebook.com/emailitpage">Like us on Facebook</a>!
+If you have a question or want to see what other awesome features we are building, you can <a href="http://twitter.com/emailit">Follow us on Twitter</a> and <a href="http://facebook.com/emailitpage">Like us on Facebook</a>!

 <a href="http://www.e-mailit.com/tos">We Do Not Track You</a>.
 We don't use online behavioral advertising practices.